 Provide field experiences that further Honors Scholars’ professional preparation

-Provide an intellectual breadth and the critical and analytical skills to effectively communicate their own vision as an artist, performer or designer and their role in society
+Provide an intellectual breadth and the critical and analytical skills to effectively communicate their own vision as an artist, performer, writer, or designer and their role in society

 Provide opportunities for Honors Scholars for the development of effective research skills and the ability to synthesize or translate research into a tangible, concrete creative expression